-If you are a miles guy or gal, relax, I’m not trashing the concept of credit card miles altogether.
+If you are a miles guy or gal, relax, I’m not trashing the concept of credit card miles.
 There are places that earning miles make sense.
 Primarily: If you take frequent international flights and/or you like the luxury of flying first class (at least when it’s free).

 Whatever do I mean?